Tensor network noise characterization for near-term quantum computers: Results

 \section{Results}

 In this section we investigate the effectiveness of the proposed tensor network noise characterization technique, and analyze how its performance scales with the tomographic dataset size, the number of qubits and the accuracy in estimating noise coefficients.
-Importantly, as discussed in Sec.~\ref{sec:dataSampling}, we stress again that in our analysis we consider realistic scenarios with a limited number of experimental settings and multiple shots per setting, and we find that this is sufficient to provide a reliable approximation of the noisy process.
+Importantly, as discussed in Sec.~\ref{sec:dataSampling}, we stress again that in our analysis we consider realistic scenarios with a limited number of experimental settings and multiple shots per setting, and we find that this is sufficient to provide a reliable approximation of the noisy process. \mar{In all the numerical results reported below, the tomographic data for the channel reconstruction is obtained by sampling, for each qubit, input states from the SIC set of four states defined in Eq.~\eqref{eqn:SICstates}, and measurements from the Pauli basis as described in Sec.~\ref{sec:dataSampling}.}

 From the classical computational viewpoint, the number of trainable parameters in the LPDO scales as $\order{n\chi_{\kappa} \chi_{b}^2}$, so the learning process remains efficient as long as the bond dimensions are small, which is the case for our task of characterizing shallow noisy operations (the largest Kraus and virtual bond dimensions used in our simulations are, respectively, $\chi_\kappa = 16$ and $\chi_b = 4$).
 Indeed, our largest training experiment with an LPDO of $n=20$ qubits, with bond dimensions $\chi_b =\chi_\kappa=4$, on a tomographic dataset consisting of $N=10^6$ samples, can be run in about one hour on a laptop.